680 Park Ave

 Accessibility

 The entrance to our landmark historic building is wheelchair accessible by ramp—available upon request on site or in advance by contacting ccolon@as-coa.org and receptionist@as-coa.org or 212-249-8950.
-Our ground floor art gallery and restrooms, as well as our public program spaces on the second and third floors, are all fully accessible; the latter two by our accessible elevator with Braille numbering for identifying floors.
+Our ground floor art gallery and restrooms, as well as our program spaces on the second and third floors, are all fully accessible; the latter by our accessible elevator with Braille numbering for identifying floors.

 Membership